Excel As-the-crow-flies distance

 In MS Excel, press Alt+F11 to open the Visual Basic Editor (Windows).
 Via top menu: Insert → Module.
 Copy the MS Excel VBA code below into the module.

-Note: in general, a user defined function will execute slower than a standard function, which can become a disadvantage in case of a large amount of formulas.
+Note: in general, a VBA user defined function will execute slower than a standard function, which will become noticeable if you use this function in thousands of cells.

 LAMBDA Function L_GlobeDistance